-The winners of the 2022 Seattle International Piano Competition enjoy cash and non-cash prizes, including possible future performance engagements.
-The following list details these awards for 2022 participants.
+The winners of the 2026 Seattle International Piano Competition enjoy cash and non-cash prizes.
+The following list details these awards for 2026 participants.

 PROFESSIONAL ARTIST

-Invited finalists competing in the final round streaming audit on October 8-9 compete for the following prizes:
+Invited finalists in the live final round in September compete for the following prizes:

 - First Prize: Gold medal, $4,000 cash